-- PO and other non-core thermometers may be inaccurate when the temperature is outside the normal range. - Elevated temperature may be due to environmental exposure, pharmacologic agents, or excited (agitated) delirium, see also Behavioral Emergencies Including Suicide Attempts & Threats Protocol Adult & Pediatric 2.6, Septic Shock Protocol Adult 2.20A, Septic Shock Protocol Pediatric 2.20P, Poisoning/Substance Abuse/Overdose Protocol Adult 2.18A or Poisoning/Substance Abuse/Overdose Protocol Pediatric 2.18P.
-Mortality and morbidity are directly related to the length of time the victim is subject to the heat stress.

-- Sweating (or lack of sweating) is an unreliable indicator of the severity of heat illness. - Of primary concern are the patient's vital signs and mental status. - The patient's baseline health status and medications greatly determine the likelihood of developing and recovering from heat illness. - The very young and very old are at greatest risk of heat illness.
+- PO and other non-core thermometers may be inaccurate when the temperature is outside the normal range. - Elevated temperature may be due to environmental exposure, pharmacologic agents, or excited (agitated) delirium, see also Behavioral Emergencies Including Suicide Attempts & Threats Protocol Adult & Pediatric 2.5, Septic Shock Protocol Adult 2.20A, Septic Shock Protocol Pediatric 2.20P, Poisoning/Substance Abuse/ Overdose Protocol Adult 2.18A or Poisoning/Substance Abuse/Overdose Protocol Pediatric 2.18P.
+Mortality and morbidity are directly related to the length of time the victim is subject to the heat stress. - Sweating (or lack of sweating) is an unreliable indicator of the severity of heat illness. - Of primary concern are the patient's vital signs and mental status. - The patient's baseline health status and medications greatly determine the likelihood of developing and recovering from heat illness. - The very young and very old are at greatest risk of heat illness. - For events with high risk of hyperthermia, consider having an ice bath available on scene.
+See Vermont Incident Scene and Training Rehabilitation Guidelines for EMS Appendix 8.

-Hypothermia (Environmental) - 2 Adult & Pediatric
+Hypothermia (Environmental) -Adult & Pediatric